What is emergency contraception?

 The copper IUD must be inserted within 120 hours (5 days) of unprotected sex.

 The emergency contraceptive pill should be taken as soon as possible after unprotected sex.
-The emergency contraceptive pill can be taken up to three or five days after unprotected sex, depending on the type of pill you take.
+The emergency contraceptive pill can be taken up to four or five days after unprotected sex, depending on the type of pill you take.
 Speak to a doctor, nurse or pharmacist for further information.

 How does emergency contraception work?